-It is almost 10 months since dad went away from our lives.
-10 months since each day feels like a burden one is carrying.
-And strangely, 10 months since I realized what a deep bond I shared with him and food.
+It has been almost 10 months since dad went away from our lives.
+Ten months since each day feels like a burden one is carrying.
+And strangely, 10 months since I realized what a deep bond I shared with him and food and my Diwali memories.
 And how much those memories were intertwined.

 But I didn’t expect that with dad because as much as a food lover he was, he wasn’t the one who cooked much.
 But I was wrong and the past 10 months have been a living proof of it.
 For the past 10 months, I have been meticulously eating all his favorite foods, some of which I don’t even like.

 On the days when I feel lonely, I pour myself a big peg of Chivas Regal (his favorite scotch) and then bite into the chicken curry he used to have along with it.
 On some nights, I make myself a cup of warm milk which I have detested all my adult life and dad has tried to feed me every night he was around me.
 And with each food, I relive certain set of memories.
 They make me cry and then help me make peace with the fact that what I am remembering will only be a memory.
 With each such food conquered, it feels a bit more peaceful strangely.